 He seemed lost.

-He studied the drawing again, his gaze lingering on the lines I had captured.
-"I may not look nice in this one, but I still accept it as a part of me, and I like it."
-His words were laced with wisdom, and I smiled back.
+He studied the sketch for a moment and then said, "I may not look nice in this one, but I still accept it as a part of me, and I like it."
+His words carried a quiet wisdom.
+I smiled, and he smiled back.
+Then he gathered his things and left, limping slightly on one leg.

 “Would you like to join me for lunch?”
 I asked, gesturing to the seat across from me.